lvitters/RAYARRAY/README.md

 ![RAYARRAY-4](./img/SDIM4085.JPG)

-The laser diodes' rays are reflected in controlled or uncontrolled patterns from both sides of the attached mirrors.
+The laser diodes' rays are reflected from both sides of the attached mirrors.

 <br>
 <br>